 There is no single reason why the ProVer is worth the steeper price, but more a combination of reasons like its improved UI, user-friendliness, safety features, and improved offline remote.

-The 3018-ProVer is not a brand new machine, and should be viewed as an upgrade to the 3018-Pro, similar to how Nintendo release ‘Pro’ versions of their handheld devices, the capabilities are largely the same with just a few quality of life upgrades.
+The 3018-ProVer is not a brand new machine, and should be viewed as an upgrade to the 3018-Pro, similar to how Nintendo release ‘Pro’ versions of their handheld devices, the capabilities are largely the same with just a few quality-of-life upgrades.

 If you already own a 3018-Pro, then you’ll have no real need to splurge on a ProVer model, as many of the upgrades you can buy or make for the Pro can give you all the features that the ProVer boasts.

-Vacuums help with noise, and side shields and dust collectors help with mess.
+Vacuums help with noise, and side shields and dust collectors help with the mess.
 This essentially means you can make something very close to a 3018-ProVer with your Pro model if you’re willing to put in the work.

 In essence, if you’re looking for a beginner- and user-friendly desktop CNC router with all the trimmings and don’t mind a little extra expense, then the 3018-ProVer is for you.